 Customize Your Box

 We've used other produce delivery services before, and the one thing that we didn't like was the big element of surprise.
 It made it hard to meal plan when we didn't know what produce we would be getting.

-On Thursdays I get a message that it's time to customize my box.
-Then I can log in and add/remove/adjust the default items they put in the box.
+With Imperfect Foods, I get a message to customize my box on Thursdays.
+Then I can log in and add/remove/adjust the default items they put in the box until Sunday afternoon.

 And, if we have a week where we still have produce leftover (or our garden is in full swing), I can skip the box all-together, or only get a couple items that I need.
 You only pay for what's in your box.

 When you go to sign up, you get to choose whether you want the Organic box or the Regular box, and what size works for you.
 At this moment, there is small, medium, large, extra large, and organic, fruit only, vegetable only, and a mixed fruit/veg.
 We signed up for the Large - Organic mixed fruit & vegetable box.

 They've recently added even more options (other than just produce).
 Now, when you sign up for a box you'll get the option to add on other non-produce grocery items.

 I still remember the day our first box arrived.
 It was a Tuesday afternoon and a white van labeled "Imperfect Produce" found our house (which is a feat in and of itself).
 We have a really long driveway and we're kind of out in the country.

 I felt bad about making the driver come all the way out to us, but when I mentioned it, she was all smiles and was super friendly.
 She told me we're not even the farthest ones out, so that made me feel a little better.